ultranoise/flying-interfaces/README.md

 - ESP32
 - MobmuPlat (lib Pd)

-* Basic Instructions:
+Basic Instructions:

 1) install MobMuPlat in your smartphone and its development package from http://danieliglesia.com/mobmuplat/
-2) download all files at "Patches" folder from this respository and copy them to your smartphone mobmuplat folder
+2) download all files from "Patches" and copy them to your smartphone mobmuplat folder

 Enrique Tomás 2020